 Coping With Cancer in Everyday Life

-The American Cancer Society can give you information about different types of cancer and cancer-related topics.
-At the end of this document, we have listed some resources that cover some other topics in depth.
-We also offer many patient service programs in communities throughout the country.
-To get the information and resources you need, call us anytime, day or night, at 1-800-227-2345, or visit our Web site at www.cancer.org.
+The American Cancer Society can give you information about different types of cancer and many cancer-related topics.
+At the end of this document, we’ve listed some resources that cover other topics in depth.
+We also offer many patient services in communities throughout the country.

 - The emotional impact of a cancer diagnosis